romainlafarguette/romainlafarguette.github.io/_pages/about.md

 Welcome to the website of Romain Lafarguette (罗哲文), Ph.D., economist at the International  Monetary Fund  (IMF) in  Washington  D.C.

-I  currently work  for  the Monetary  and Capital  Markets  Department of  the IMF, central bank operations division.
+I  currently work  for  the Monetary  and Capital  Markets  department, Central Bank Operations division.
 My responsibilities include:
 1. [IMF country missions](https://romainlafarguette.github.io/country/),
 2. [Academic research](https://romainlafarguette.github.io/research/)
    in financial economics and econometrics
-3. [Statistical software       development      for      central       banks      and economists](https://romainlafarguette.github.io/software/), with a focus on density forecasting.
-You  can  find  them   on  my  [Github page](https://github.com/romainlafarguette)
+3. [Statistical software       development      for      central       banks      and economists](https://romainlafarguette.github.io/software/), with a focus on density modeling and forecasting.
+You  can  find  the codes   on  my  [Github page](https://github.com/romainlafarguette)

-My recent research work focuses on:
+My recent research work is interested in:
 - Risk modeling and density forecasting
 - Central bank operations and monetary policy implementation
-- Stress-testing modeling
+- Stress-testing methods

 I am very active on [Github](https://github.com/romainlafarguette).
 You can also find me on [LinkedIn](https://www.linkedin.com/in/romain-lafarguette-罗哲